darraghoriordan/eslint-plugin-nestjs-typed/README.md

 -   Version `3.x` supports Eslint version `>=8.x` and typescript eslint parser `^5`
 -   Version `2.x` supports Eslint version `<=7.x` and typescript eslint parser `^4`

-There were many breaking changes between these versions.
+There are breaking changes between versions ofr ts-eslint.

 typescript eslint parser supports a range of typescript versions but there can be a delay in supporting the latest versions.